joshstromayer/diabetes_risk_assessor/README.md

 Using a dataset with 100,000 entries, we used Machine Learning techniques to find all the precise patterns between somebody's data, and whether or not they have diabetes.
 These Supervised Learning models were used to predict whether or not the user had diabetes.
 Logistic Regression, Decision Tree Classifier, and Random Forest Classifier each achieved >95% accuracy.
 However only the Logistic Regression model has the feature we need most, the "weights" feature.

 This feature shows the direct influence between an input and the model's output.
+We used these "weights" to precisely identify how each paramater would affect the development of diabetes.
+Although, uploading a machine learning model to a webpage has its caveats; mainly, it would not efficient to run each time a user fills out a form.
+For that reason, we decided to copy the weight of each feature into a JavaScript array.
+In consequence, we would not have to use the model directly.

-We used these "weights" to identify precisely how each paramater would affect the development of diabetes.
-This allowed us to write the logic into JavaScript code, a very simply implementation onto a website.
-Each form filled from a user, would simply be ran through algorithms created from the fixed list of weights.
-Meaning we would not have to run the model each time, which would save us, and the user, plenty of resources.
+This allowed us to write the logic into JavaScript code, a simple implementation onto a website.
+Each form filled from a user, is ran through algorithms using the array of weights to create an interpretable value for the influence of each, individual feature.

 ## Installation